tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 - Try to force SnappyHexMesh to remove problematic cells, or create higher quality cells (at the cost of worse snapping and decreased layer coverage).
-For example, change the value of following parameters by 50% (or less) of their current values, one at a time:
+For example, change the value of following parameters by 30% (or even less) of their current values, one at a time:

+  - Decrease *Relaxed Max Non-Ortho*
+  - Increase *Min Triangle Twist*
   - Decrease *layerTerminationAngle*
   - Decrease *maxInternalSkewness* and/or *maxBoundarySkewness*
   - Increase *minVolRatio*
-  - Increase *Min Triangle Twist*

 Q: Help, my solver is still crashing, and I can't find the issue!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^